 Rainwater systems range from extremely basic, such as a barrel beneath a downspout, to highly technical, including a pump and filtration system.
 The cost varies accordingly, from as inexpensive as a $200 do-it-yourself system up to $20,000 or more for a complex roof catchment system.
 Check rainfall statistics in your area to determine if a catchment system is a worthy investment.

 If you live in a rural area and lack access to municipal resources, rainwater catchment can greatly enhance your well-water source, or if you live in a city, reduce your dependence on municipal water.
 Other benefits of rainwater harvesting include the reduction of stormwater runoff and lower water bills.
 Rainwater systems are generally pretty flexible, allowing you to reconfigure them and sometimes even relocate them to a new home.

-Keep in in mind, however, that rainwater harvesting systems require regular maintenance, such as cleaning the roof surface, piping and storage container to prevent the water from becoming contaminated.
+Keep in mind, however, that rainwater harvesting systems require regular maintenance, such as cleaning the roof surface, piping, and storage container to prevent the water from becoming contaminated.
 Also, standing water is a natural mosquito breeding ground, so you must use netting or other devices to keep them out.
 Cisterns can be unsightly.
-It is possible to camouflage them, and if you are really concerned about the aesthetic impact, then opt for an underground version.
+It is possible to camouflage them, and if you are concerned about the aesthetic impact, then opt for an underground version.

 Before installing a harvesting system, check with your local building code; in many cases, you won't need a permit if you're only using the water outside, but if you pipe it into your home for flushing the toilets or laundry, you'll most likely have to deal with the building department and install separate lines for gray and city water.